Quantum Groupoids and their Hopf Cyclic Cohomology: Abstract

 \section{Abstract}

-\ni We define {\it $\times$-Hopf coalgebras} as a quantization of groupoids.
-We develop Hopf cyclic theory with coefficients in stable-anti-Yetter-Drinfeld modules for $\times$-Hopf coalgebras.
+\ni A new quantization of groupoids under the name of {\it $\times$-Hopf coalgebras} is introduced.
+We develop a Hopf cyclic theory with coefficients in stable-anti-Yetter-Drinfeld modules for $\times$-Hopf coalgebras.
 We use $\times$-Hopf coalgebras to study coextensions of coalgebras.
-Finally, we define equivariant $\times$-Hopf coalgebra coextensions and apply them as functors between categories of stable anti-Yetter-Drinfeld modules over $\times$-Hopf coalgebras involved in the coextension.
+Finally, equivariant $\times$-Hopf coalgebra Galois coextensions are defined and applied as functors between categories of stable anti-Yetter-Drinfeld modules over $\times$-Hopf coalgebras involved in the coextension.